dheeraj-varshney/parca-query/README.md

-# parca-load
+# parca-query

-This is a tool that continuously queries Parca instances for their data.
+This is a tool that queries Parca instances for their data.

 It is based on the Parca gRPC APIs defined on https://buf.build/parca-dev/parca and uses the generated connect-go code via `go.buf.build/bufbuild/connect-go/parca-dev/parca`.